Brandon J. Patty

 16When is the tax deed sale held?

 Tax Deed Sales are generally held several times per month on Wednesdays at 12:00 noon.
-Check the online website, Tax Deed Sales, for specific dates
+Check the online website, Tax Deed Sales, for specific dates.

 17Where is the tax deed sale held?